 - Causes and impacts of natural hazards.

-To meet these challenges, Earth scientists need to understand the complex Earth system as well as how humans interact with it.
-This can be only achieved by looking at the Earth from a holistic point of view.
+To meet these, Earth scientists need to understand the complex Earth system as well as how humans interact with it.
+This can only be achieved by looking at the Earth from a holistic point of view.

 Hey, T., Tansley, S., & Tolle, K. (Eds.).
 (2009).
 The fourth paradigm: Data-intensive scientific discovery.
 Redmond, WA: Microsoft Research.